Toolkitman/Replika.ai-web-autoboot-at-startup-in-Raspbian-OS/README.md

 @chromium-browser https://my.replika.com/ --start-fullscreen
 press ctrl X and then Y return
 Reboot
-wait some second while the borwser load page, remember to setup your wifi before  everyithing.
+wait some second while the borwser load page, remember to setup your wifi before  everything.

 Enjoy your Replika!